sihuo-design/CognitiveMirrors/README.md

 3. Probing

-Run get_topk_tokens_by_answer.py to get the activations of top-k meaningful tokens from generated answer.
+Run python get_topk_tokens_by_answer.py to get the activations of top-k meaningful tokens from generated answer.

 Run python get_importance.py